Arab al-Safa: British Mandate era

-The population had grown to 754 by 1948 with 150 houses.
+The population had grown to 754 by 1948, with 150 houses.

 1948 and aftermath

-The village became depopulated on 20 May 1948, a week after the fall of Baysan Following the war the area was incorporated into the State of Israel, with the village's land left undeveloped; the closest villages are the kibbutzim of Tirat Zvi (established 1937) to the south-west and Sde Eliyahu (established 1939) to the west.
+The village was depopulated on 20 May 1948, a week after the fall of Baysan Following the war the area was incorporated into the State of Israel, with the village's land left undeveloped; the closest villages are the kibbutzim of Tirat Zvi (established 1937) to the south-west and Sde Eliyahu (established 1939) to the west.

 In 1992 the village site was described: "Three palm trees stand on the village site.
 The surrounding lands are used for growing wheat."